Gabrielle Carteris: SAG-AFTRA

-Carteris became the executive vice president of SAG-AFTRA, following the Screen Actors' Guild (SAG) and American Federation of Television and Radio Artists (AFTRA) merger, in 2012.
-She became acting president of the union following the death of president Ken Howard on March 23, 2016, and was elected president on April 9, 2016, by the national board of the union to complete Howard's remainder of his two-year term.
-In 2020, she was on a third, two-year term as the president after defeating challengers such as Esai Morales in 2017 and Matthew Modine in 2019 both by direct votes of union membership.
+Carteris became the executive vice president of SAG-AFTRA, following the Screen Actors' Guild (SAG) and American Federation of Television and Radio Artists (AFTRA) merger in 2012.
+She became acting president of the union following the death of previous president Ken Howard on March 23, 2016, and was elected president on April 9, 2016, by the national board to complete the remainder of Howard's two-year term.
+She served three two-year terms as president, defeating challengers such as Esai Morales in 2017 and Matthew Modine in 2019 in direct votes by union members.
 She also serves as vice president of the California Labor Federation.
 In August 2020, she announced that there would be sharp cuts, including a raise in the earnings floor to qualify for next year's SAG-AFTRA Health Plan due to two consecutive years of deficits and projected losses in years to come.
 Carteris did not seek re-election in 2021, backing Fran Drescher as her successor instead.